 Aqua Bound Sting Ray Carbon - Best Paddle

 The difference between a cheap paddle and the Sting Ray Carbon shows up around hour three.
-On a long crossing of Moosehead Lake, the carbon shaft weighs so little that our shoulders and wrists felt fresh at the end of a day that would have left us sore with the heavy aluminum paddle that came with our first kayak.
-Over a full season of paddling, that weight savings adds up to hundreds of thousands of fewer strained strokes.
+On a long crossing of a lake like Moosehead, the carbon shaft weighs so little that your shoulders and wrists stay fresh at the end of a day that would leave you sore with a heavy aluminum bundled paddle.
+Over a full season of paddling, that weight savings adds up to thousands of fewer strained strokes.

 The low-angle blade design is efficient for recreational paddling.
 You are not fighting the paddle through the water.
 Each stroke is smooth and clean, with good catch at entry and a natural release.
-The four-piece breakdown means it fits in a bag for travel or storage, which paired perfectly with the AdvancedFrame on our Allagash trip.
+The four-piece breakdown means it fits in a bag for travel or storage, which pairs perfectly with a packable boat like the AdvancedFrame for an Allagash trip.

 The fiberglass blades are the one weakness.
-On a rocky launch at Kidney Pond, we chipped the edge pushing off from shore.
+Owners note that pushing off a rocky launch will chip the edge.
 The chip is cosmetic and does not affect performance, but if you regularly launch from rocky beaches (which is most of Maine), you will accumulate marks.
 Carbon blades would solve this but would double the price.

-For the $190 price point, the Sting Ray Carbon is the best balance of weight, performance, and durability we found.
+For the $190 price point, the Sting Ray Carbon is the best balance of weight, performance, and durability in its class.
 If you are still using the paddle that came bundled with your kayak, upgrading to this will transform how your arms feel at the end of the day.

 Best kayak paddle for long paddles